 On a personal note, I had interviewed my father for the book, because he used to get me to read hundreds of magazines a month, searching for business ideas and brainstorming what projects we would prototype on the weekend.
 That was obviously a seed for Trend Hunter's inspiration.
 A week after I interviewed him, he had a heart attack and passed away.
 So the story, the book, and all the emotion wrapped around that meant that I was particularly proud to see people take interest in the launch.
 (You can see the innovation keynote videos for both at: JeremyGutsche.com)

-When I'm not on the road giving a keynote speech on innovation or chaos, I'm back in Toronto with my lovely wife, Shelby, my puppy, Pepper, and the kickass team at Trend Hunter.
+When I'm not on the road giving a keynote speech on innovation or chaos, I'm back in Toronto with the kickass team at Trend Hunter.

 Basically, I'm an outgoing guy (I suppose any keynote speaker probably says the same) and I love trying to make people laugh.
 I'm inclined to break rules, adventure and to enjoy a few beers with friends as we chat about ideas, start-ups and my favorite topic: innovation!

 I would describe myself as enthusiastic, creative and social.
 My friends would describe me as hyperactive, short attention spanned and easily distracted.
 (Mom, this is my attempt at humor.)